-Until you need specialty or replacement parts, you may have never heard of carbon graphite before.
+Unless you have ever needed a specialty or replacement part, you may have never heard of carbon graphite before.
 Carbon graphite is a material that is used for replacement and specialty parts because when prepared properly it offers wear resistance, high-temperature capabilities, self-lubricating properties, and the ability to be used with corrosive materials.

 Carbon graphite components are most often made from two things: powders and binders.
 Powders consist of natural or synthetic graphite, petroleum coke, carbon black, or other forms of carbon.
 The common binder used in carbon graphite materials is coal tar pitch.